 Result: Burned and totally destroyed engine after 25 km.
 Wreck.

 In Chão da Parada, there is someone who would like to take over your car.
 Good parts are replaced with bad or unusable parts.
 Since there is more than one in Chão da Parada, I add that the “car mechanic” is called Nuno Tavares.
 Important component was removed to make the car unusable, to extort money from me.
 Blackmail.

 UPDATE: I recently received confirmation that a former employer of Nuno Tavares cost the employer a lot of money.

 I have been asked to provide the names, to avoid hanging out good mechanics.
-I will content myself with a few small hints in the first instance.
+Therefore the names here.